 - How do you combat stress, fatigue, and negative emotions?

-- Do any of the methods above help you?
+- Do any of the methods above work for you?

-Please share your thoughts, positive practices, stress relief methods, and any experiences with in the comments.
+Please share your thoughts, positive practices, stress relief methods, and any positive experiences with me in the comments.

 Share this post with someone you care about.

 I have decided to be happy, because it’s good for my health.

 Free wreath graphic by Starsunflower Studio; lettering by Aim Happy.